Payment & invoices

 Does Provident supply the electricity?

 Provident does not supply the electricity to any of our sub-metering clients.
+The power is provided by the local distribution company.
+Provident is the billing agent on behalf of the Condominium Corporations.

 What are the benefits of sub-metering?